Material sent away for further tests

 Return of tissues

-- If there is no need for the tissue to be examined histologically and the patient wishes to take it away immediately, then it does not need to be sent to the Pathology Department.
+1. If there is no need for the tissue to be examined histologically and the patient wishes to take it away immediately, then it does not need to be sent to the Histopathology department.

-- In some cases, the tissue needs to be examined histologically.
-The remaining tissue will then be returned to the patient by the Pathology Department.
-Sometimes the patient is hospitalised or is uncertain as to what he wants done with the tissue, in which case it will be stored by the Pathology Department.
-In such cases, please speak to the Deputy Laboratory Manager or a senior Biomedical Scientist to ensure that the patient’s wishes are met with regard retention and return of their tissue sample.
+2. In some cases, the tissue needs to be examined histologically.
+The remaining tissue will then be returned to the patient by the Histopathology department.
+Sometimes the patient is hospitalised or is uncertain as to what he wants done with the tissue, in which case it will be stored by the Histopathology department.
+In such cases, please speak to the Deputy Laboratory Manager or Lead Biomedical Scientist to ensure that the patient’s wishes are met with regard retention and return of their tissue sample.
 Please be aware that failure to inform the department that the patient wishes to have their tissue sample retained and returned to them may result in the specimen being disposed of as tissue samples are only kept in the department for 4 weeks following the issue of a histology report.
-If the specimen is returned to the patient, written advice as to the hazards of the formalin fixative used will be provided.
+If the specimen is able to be returned to the patient, written advice as to the hazards of the formalin fixative used will be provided.

 Disposal of tissues

 Specimens are not permitted to be sent to histology for disposal purpose.
 We provide a diagnostic service, not a disposal service.
 Any specimens received where disposal is indicated will be processed and a report issued.
-Only POC specimens may be disposed of without histological examination if indicated by the patient on consent form 9.
+Pregnancy remain (POC) specimens may be disposed of without histological examination if indicated by the patient on the PS1 form.
+If so, the specimen should be sent directly to the Mortuary for disposal to be arranged as per the patient’s wishes.

 There is evidence that the rate of clinically significant reporting errors for Histopathologists is 1 to 2%.
 Since histology often provides the definitive diagnosis, error in histology may have a profound impact on patient management.
 There are things that you can do to reduce the occurrence and impact of errors: